 Meet Your Wildlife Neighbors

 While visiting a park, you might expect to find squirrels, pigeons, butterflies, and even turtles, but did you know bald eagles, whales, herring, snakes, coyotes, and seals also live right here in New York City?
-Get to know them, report your sighting, and take the NYC Wildlife Coexistence Pledge!
+Check out the wild animals of our urban jungle from the waters to the treetops and take the Wildlife Coexistence Pledge!

 Several species of bats can be found in New York City, including little brown bats, big brown bats, and tri-colored bats.
 Bats can consume between 20% and 50% of their body weight in insects every night.
 They are the only mammals capable of true flight.
 Cave bats hibernate in the winter, and in cities like NYC, they will roost inside or beneath buildings and other human structures.
 Bats, like all other wildlife, should always be enjoyed and viewed from a distance.
 The incidence of bat bites in NYC is small.
 However, bats can carry and transmit rabies, and their teeth are so small that bites can sometimes go unnoticed.
 If you or a pet have a close encounter with a bat, or you find them in your home, seek medical attention, even if you don’t believe that a scratch or bite took place.

 Eastern coyotes (Canis latrans), like many New York City residents, are naturally curious and adaptable.
 They can explore as much as 10 miles of open space in a single day—that’s roughly the distance from Wall Street to the top of Central Park.
 They are skilled hunters, but they can alter their diet to include whatever is available in their current environment, including insects, plant material, rodents, and unsecured trash.
 They are naturally wary of humans, and we can keep them that way by not offering them food and keeping our distance when we see them.